-However, newcomer Chez Taoi, started his skill at making tartufo back in 1973 when he took over a gelateria with his brother, who is now retired.
+However, newcomer Chez Taoi, started his skill at making Tartufo back in 1973 when he took over a gelateria with his brother, who is now retired.
 Now Chez enjoys working with his son at his side.
-Today they make tartufo 4-5 times a week, in batches of about 100.
-He invents all type of combinations of flavors, with choices like fruit sorbe, walnut, and pistachio flavors.
-Luckily, while we were there, we received an impromptu step-by-step demonstration of tartufo making, the ultimate ice cream truffle.
+Today they make Tartufo 4-5 times a week, in batches of about 100.
+He invents all type of combinations of flavors, with choices like fruit sorbet, walnut, and pistachio flavors.
+Luckily, while we were there, we received an impromptu step-by-step demonstration of Tartufo making, the ultimate ice cream truffle.

 This is just one of the amazing experiences you can have on the Splendors of South Italy Foodie Tour with Chef Mark McDonald.
 We did a lot of amazing excursions and this is only one of the great times you will have on this tour!
 Read more about Chef Mark exploring his roots.